Cleancodefactory/CoreKraft/Documentation/ActionQuery/DefaultLibraries.md

 The first argument can be any of the `IDataLoaderReadContext`/`IDataLoaderWriteContext` or `INodePluginReadContext`/`INodePluginWriteContext`.

-The second argument is optional and if true is passed the libraries described here are **not available**.
+The second argument `withoutlibs` is optional and if `true` is passed the libraries described here are **`not available`**.
+This may be needed in some specific cases when a plugin wants to enable very specific scripts to work only with its own features without access to anything else.

-The main library offers slightly different functionality depending on the context in order to offer what's actually needed in each case.
-The majority of the functions are the same in all cases - check the notes for each function for specifics.
-If not marked otherwise the function is available in all contexts.
+The default libraries described further in this document are 3:

+- `Variables library` - access to variables available for the running script and its host (same for all contexts)

+- `Default libraries` - Currently a single general purpose set of functions for all kinds of operations: arithmetic, strings, dictionaries, lists and so on.
+In future additional libraries may be added. (same for all contexts)

+- `Nodeset library` - Contains functions for querying and changing node data in Nodeset execution current node. (there are some minor differences between scripts running in DataLoader context and CustomPlugin context.)

 ## Variables library (Will be replaced by in-language feature soon)